 I am extremely excited to be able to finally make suggestions for how a person can learn tai chi at home.
 This is something that I have never been willing to do in the past because most tai chi videos were poor quality or hard to find.
 Worse yet, some students coming to my class who worked to learn basic tai chi online hadn’t made much progress.
 Some time was even spent unlearning some of there movements.
 This has all changed because technology has transformed the way we can get access to high quality tai chi instruction.

-The ability to learn tai chi at home is dependent on the quality of the materials.
-As a whole, practitioners need to see each movement multiple times from multiple angles and have a way to ask questions or contact the teacher.
-The tai chi form needs to be taught in segments and there should be specific teachings focusing on posture, stepping, and breathing,
+The ability to learn tai chi at home is dependent on being able to see each movement multiple times from multiple angles and have a way to ask questions or contact the teacher.
+The tai chi form needs to be taught in segments and there should be specific teachings focusing on posture, stepping, and breathing.

 I still teach tai chi and think everyone would benefit from attending a class if there is one near them.
 But not everyone is lucky enough to have a class nearby and the global health crisis is making tai chi distance learning the only option for some.
 The good news is that high quality online tai chi classes can now be found with real students getting real results.
 Here is what you need to know to find a high-quality class and then I follow up with my top three favorite courses to learn Yang Style, Chen Style, or Wudang Style Tai Chi.